lilactown/helix/docs/creating-elements.md

 ### Dynamic props

-Props that need to be determined at runtime can be passed in and merged with the props map using the `&` key.
-These are colloquially referred to as "spread props", which is a reference to usage of JS' spread operator with JSX and the syntax is meant to mirror dynamic arity in function definitions.
+Props that need to be determined at runtime can be passed in and merged with the props map using the `&` or `:&` key.
+This is colloquially referred to as "spread props", which is a reference to usage of JS' spread operator with JSX.
+The syntax is meant to mirror dynamic arity in function definitions.

 ```clojure